hdelzein/ObjectDetectio_Project/README.md

 ### Data Augmentation Analysis

 The execution of the Explore augmentations.ipynb notebook showed two images inside of the notebook.
-I modified the noteboo and the config file to plot four augmented images.
+I modified the notebook and the config file to plot four augmented images.
 These images from the left to the right is "Horizantol Flip", "Crop Image", "Adjust Brightness", and "Adjust Contrast".
 Something that would have been very usefull is the ability to plot the original image next to its augmented image to visualize the effect that is made on the images.